-The subject site is located at 554 South San Pedro Street in the City of Los Angeles, California.
-The site is a rectangular-shaped parcel and is currently occupied by a single-story dining facility and associated parking lot.
-The site is bounded by a parking lot and two-story mixed-use structure to the northeast, by a ten story multi-family residential structure to the southwest, by South San Pedro to the northwest, and Crocker Street to the southeast.
-The adjacent offsite structures do not appear to have subterranean parking ramps; however, the presence of any below-grade levels has not been confirmed.
+The subject site is located at 600 South San Pedro Street in the City of Los Angeles, California.
+The site is an irregularly-shaped parcel and is currently occupied by an asphalt parking lot.
+The site is bounded by South San Pedro to the west, by East 6th Street, and by existing single, two- and four-story commercial structures, surface parking, and Crocker Street to the east and south (based on project north, see Figure 2).
 The site is relatively level, with no pronounced highs or lows.
 Surface water drainage at the site appears to be by sheet flow along the existing ground contours to the city streets.
 Vegetation onsite consists of grass and trees, which are located in isolated planter areas.

-Based on the information provided by the Client, it is our understanding that the proposed development will consist of an 18-story tower over one level of subterranean parking.
-It is our understanding that the existing dining facility will be demolished, and reconstructed on the ground floor of the proposed tower.
-The proposed development is depicted on the Site Plan and Cross-Sections (see Figures 2 and 3).
+Based on the information provided by the Client, it is our understanding that the proposed development will consist of a 19-story tower over a basement level and an adjacent four-story on-grade parking structure with retail space on the ground level.
+The proposed project is depicted on the Site Plan (see Figure 2).

 Based on the preliminary nature of the design at this time, wall and column loads were not available.
-It is anticipated that column loads for the proposed podium structures will be up to 300 kips, and wall loads will be up to 3 kips per linear foot.
-It is anticipated that a bearing pressure of 6,500 psf may be required for support of the proposed tower.
+It is anticipated column loads for the proposed parking structure will up to 600 kips, and wall loads will be up to 6 kips per linear foot.
+It is anticipated that a bearing pressure of 6.500 pounds per square foot (psf) may be required for support of the proposed tower.